ne62rut/coastal_trapped_waves/README.md

 . phase_speed_computation.ipynb
     compare the Hovmoller diagrams of the filtered signals and compute the phase speed with the radon transform

+.
+EOF_analysis.ipynb
+    EOF analysis of the datasets along the coastal points

 # Diary

+21.01.2025
+EOF analysis completed

 20.01.2025
 Still working on EOF_analysis.
 Still not perfect, but better.
 I should try to perform it along a coastal segment like I did in phase_speed_computation.